 Pew Research Center

-How to evaluate whether your sources are reliable: P.R.O.V.E.N.
+How to evaluate whether your sources are reliable: the P.R.O.V.E.N. test

 Use the P.R.O.V.E.N.
 Source Evaluation Process to help you determine whether the sources you find are credible and appropriate choices for your particular research purpose.
 The questions below will help you think critically during the source evaluation process:

 - Purpose: How and why the source was created.
 Why does this information exist, why is it in this form (book, article, website, etc.), and who is the intended audience?
 Is the purpose clear?

 - Relevance: The value of the source for your needs.
 How useful is this source in answering your question, supporting your argument, or adding to your knowledge?
 Is the type and content of the source appropriate for your assignment?

 - Objectivity: The reasonableness and completeness of the information.
 How thorough and balanced is this source?
 Does it present fact or opinion?
 How well do its creators acknowledge their point of view, represent other points of view fully, and critique them professionally?